hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04e-Components.md

   a.
 The callback function has a parameter that is a hi-res timer passed by the browser, and we use it to measure deltas of time for time-based animation.<br/>
   b.
 The callback function runs at a perfect 60 frames per second rate, so the time between two executions of the callback is exactly 1/60th of a second.
 We use this value (16.66ms) for time-based animation.<br>

-  Ans: <br>
+  Ans: a<br>
-  Explanation:
+  Explanation: The hi-res time parameter passed to the callback function is important as we cannot know the exact time elapsed since the last frame of animation.
+Time-based animation uses this hi-res time to compute deltas.

 34. Game hero (bonus question, infinite attempts)

   A Christmas game was developed by students during a previous run of this course.
 It uses an animal as the main character.
 What animal is it?
 (Haven't you tried this game yet?
-Check it now!)
+[Check it now!](https://mainline.i3s.unice.fr/mooc/SkywardBound))

   a.
 A reindeer<br>
   b.
 A rabbit<br>
   c.
 A cat<br>
   d.
 A llama<br>

-  Ans: <br>
+  Ans: b<br>
-  Explanation:
+  Explanation: It's a green bunny that can fly!!

 35. Selected text is a pain (or is plain) text!